 #1: Breakfast @ The Breakfast Club

-#2: Changing of Guards @ Buckingham Palace
+#2(b): Changing of Guards @ Buckingham Palace

-It usually starts around 10.45 or 11.00 am and it will last for around 45 minutes.
-If you do not wish to take photos in front of Buckingham Palace or Victoria Memorial, you could leave after 15 – 20 minutes.
-Nothing much is going on after that.
+I made this a subunit for the free walking tour as you might be able to catch the changing of guards during your walking tour if you join any tour before 10 am.
+If not, it usually starts around 10.45 or 11.00 am, and it will last for approximately 45 minutes.
+Arrive before 10.30 am for a right spot and 9.30 – 10.00 am for a place at the fence of Buckingham Palace.If you do not wish to take photos in front of Buckingham Palace or Victoria Memorial, you could leave after 15 – 20 minutes.
+Nothing much goes on after that.

 #3: Wellington Arch